 - Share your itinerary with one of your friends or family members.
 This includes sharing where you are staying, the contact person, and your day-to-day activities- if you make a detour from the itinerary make sure to update your friend/ family.

 - Share your live location in the event you are unsure of the place you are going.

 - When sharing pictures/videos of a place you visited on social media do it a day or two after the activity or when you return.

 - Avoid sharing where you are staying on social media until your trip is concluded.

-- Update calls/texts to your friend/family once you are back in the hotel/cottage.
+- Update calls/texts to your friends/family once you are back in the hotel/cottage.

 - In the coastal region — if you are using boda bodas, especially as a lady — you will have the riders sending you unsolicited messages at odd hours of the night — block these contacts for your peace of mind.

 - Trust your gut.